Graduation is a big day. Make the most of it by getting your preparations done in plenty of time.

 - Student valedictory address

-At the end of the ceremony, the academic procession will leave first, followed by graduates.
+At the end of the ceremony, the academic procession will leave first.

-We expect each ceremony to last about one hour.
+We expect each of our summer ceremonies to last about 90 minutes.

 Can I film the event?